Bjoref/resume/README.md

 npm install
 ```

-### Compiles and hot-reloads for development
+### Compiles and hot-reloads for development && run as a separate script "sasswatch"
 ```
-npm run serve
+npm run dev

 ```

 ### Compiles and minifies for production
 ```
 npm run build

 ```

 ### Lints and fixes files